liferay-search/liferay-docs/en/developer/tutorials/articles/02-developing-a-web-application/05-writing-admin-portlet/03-updating-metadata.markdown

 Now that you've generated the classes, you must turn them into OSGi components.
-Remember that because components are container-managed objects, you must provide metadata that tells @product@'s OSGi container how to manage their life cycles.
+Remember that because components are container-managed objects, you must provide metadata that tells @sharepoint@'s OSGi container how to manage their life cycles.

 Follow these steps: